donbright/rust-lang-cheat-sheet/README.md

 However borrowing has special rules regarding mutability.

 In a block, only one of these statements can be true for a given resource R
-* The program has one or more references to R
+* The program has one or more immutable references to R
 * The program has exactly one mutable reference to R

 ```rust